hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/3_common_tasks.md

 ### Changing scheduled times
 {{%expand "Click to expand" %}}

 The solution runs automatically at the scheduled times you set during deployment.
 There are two timers.
 One for the copy of data (Amazon EventBridge) and another for the processing of data (AWS Glue).
-While it's possible to change the timers on each service, we do not advise you do this.
+While it's possible to change the timers for each service, we do not advise you do this.

 | | |
 |-|-|